gestimation/cifmodeling/README.md

 is coded as 0.
-By contrast, the CDISC ADaM ADTTE (commonly used in pharmaceutical submissions and SDTM-based analyses) follows the opposite convention. `CNSR = 0` means that event occurred and `CNSR = 1` represents censoring, which ensures consistency across other ADaM domains (where `1 = TRUE`).
+By contrast, the CDISC ADaM ADTTE (commonly used in pharmaceutical submissions and SDTM-based analyses) follows the opposite convention. `CNSR = 0` means that event occurred and `CNSR = 1` represents censoring, which aligns with the broader ADaM convention (where `1 = TRUE`).

 To accommodate differences in coding conventions, one can explicitly specify event and censoring codes using the `code.event1` and